 Beare, Arlene.
 A Guide to Jewish Genealogy in Latvia and Estonia.
 London: Jewish Genealogical Society of Great Britain, 2016.
 Two downloadable updates are also available.

-Belarus Research Division - formerly Belarus SIG.
-Belarus shares a border with the Latgale region of Latvia, and the former Vitebsk gubernia extended from Latgale into Belarus.
+Belarus SIG - Belarus shares a border with the Latgale region of Latvia, and the former Vitebsk gubernia extended from Latgale into Belarus.
 The National Historical Archives of Belarus in Minsk holds some records pertaining to Latgale (these are not indexed).
 The holdings have not been fully inventoried, but according to the Latvian archivists, they include the following: 1811 revision lists for Rezekne and Ludza, 1850 lists of citizens and merchants of Ludza, 1889 Lists of Jews of Vitebsk Province living in rural areas, 1874 census of Rezekne and Varaklani, 1874 census of Rezekne and Varaklani, 1874 census of Daugavpils, Dagda, and (partial) Polotski, and 1874 list of homeowners in Gostini (Glazmanka).

 JDC Archives - the Joint Distribution Committee's archives holds materials dating from 1914.
 The individual collections can be accessed via a name search, database search, and/or photo search.
 The JDC archives is also an excellent source of interwar materials, including site visits to various communities that were devastated in the aftermath of the First World War.